alesmenzel/linting-example/README.md

 npx mrm lint-staged
 ```

+_( Note: sometimes it does not install husky and lint-staged in your dev dependencies, if thats the case, install them manually `npm install --save-dev husky lint-staged` )_

 Now create a `.eslintrc` file with the following content.
 We will use airbnb config, but let prettier do the formatting for us (it will disable the conflicting rules in airbnb/prettier).

 ```json